ASEAN Backpacking: The Banana Pancake Route

 Much of our first day (or night) was spent at the Saturday Night Market.

-Northern Thailand Escapades
+Day 4 Northern Thailand Escapades

-We also requested a visit to the Karen Long Neck Village and we paid an additional entrance fee of 300 Baht.
+We also requested a visit to the Karen Long Neck Village, and we paid an additional entrance fee of 300 Baht.

-Around Kuala Lumpur
+Day 5 Around Kuala Lumpur

-Then, after a very quick dinner at KLIA2, the new budget terminal of the Kuala Lumpur International Airport, we flew back to Manila.
+After a very quick dinner at KLIA2, the new budget terminal of the Kuala Lumpur International Airport, we flew back to Manila.

 Other Good Travels